prestodb/presto/presto-docs/src/main/sphinx/connector/base-arrow-flight.rst

 Configuration
 -------------
-To configure the Arrow connector, create a catalog c file in ``etc/catalog`` named, for example, ``arrowmariadb.properties``, to mount the Arrow-flight connector as the ``arrowmariadb`` catalog.
+To configure the Arrow connector, create a catalog file in ``etc/catalog`` named, for example, ``arrowmariadb.properties``, to mount the Arrow-flight connector as the ``arrowmariadb`` catalog.
 Create the file with the following contents, replacing the